geopython/pywps/source/index.rst

     * New Process interface for easier coding
     * More stable, temporary files should be deleted in any case
     * More verbose, better debugging output
-    * OGC WPS 0.4.0 still not fully implemented, but much more
+    * OGC WPS 0.4.0 still not yet fully implemented, but close to
     * ...

     New development should be focused at implementation of the OGC WPS 1.0.0 specification.